prairiewest/phpconvertdmstodecimal/README.md

 # PHPconvertDMSToDecimal
 A PHP function that will convert a coordinate in DMS (degrees / minutes / seconds) to decimal degrees.

+Strictly speaking it will also accept decimal degrees.
+I wanted a function that could parse any latitude or longitude that a user may input.

 Test cases are included, and the output should look like this:

 ```